 Curiously enough, Orion is also the home of Ford Prefect, a roving researcher for that wholly remarkable book, The Hitchhiker's Guide to the Galaxy.

 As Prefect has matured, so has the modern data stack.
 The on-demand, dynamic, highly scalable workflows that used to exist principally in the domain of data science and analytics are now prevalent throughout all of data engineering.
 Few companies have workflows that don’t deal with streaming data, uncertain timing, runtime logic, complex dependencies, versioning, or custom scheduling.

-This means that the current generation of workflow managers are built around the wrong abstraction: the DAG.
+This means that the current generation of workflow managers are built around the wrong abstraction: the directed acyclic graph (DAG).
 DAGs are an increasingly arcane, constrained way of representing the dynamic, heterogeneous range of modern data and computation patterns.

 Furthermore, as workflows have become more complex, it has become even more important to focus on the developer experience of building, testing, and monitoring them.
-Faced with an explosion of available tools, it is more important than ever for development teams to seek orchestration tools that will be compatible with any code/tools/services they may require in the future.
+Faced with an explosion of available tools, it is more important than ever for development teams to seek orchestration tools that will be compatible with any code, tools, or services they may require in the future.

 And finally, this additional complexity means that providing clear and consistent insight into the behavior of the orchestration engine and any decisions it makes is critically important.